USC fires defensive coordinator Alex Grinch following 52-42 loss to Washington

 Grinch's defenses have been an issue for Riley’s teams dating back to their time together at Oklahoma.
 Those units have routinely struggled, costing Riley's teams chances to win at the highest level.
 Nobody doubts Riley's ability to put points on the board, but his teams' defenses have often been among the worst at the Power Five level.
 This season has been no different.

-USC has two regular season games remaining.
-Next Saturday, the Trojans will play at Oregon before the regular season finale at home vs. UCLA.
+USC has two regular-season games remaining.
+Next Saturday, the Trojans will play at No. 6 Oregon before the regular-season finale at home vs. UCLA.

 With the move to the Big Ten on the horizon and Williams almost certainly moving on to the NFL, Riley's next defensive coordinator will be a pivotal hire for the future of the USC program.